Research

 I investigate how state strategies and generative AI jointly affect citizens’ perceptions of political information, constrain political expression, and influence policy preferences by combining computational and experimental methods.

 My research program has produced 8 papers with 5 as first author and 6 as corresponding author.
-These include a publication in Humanities and Social Sciences Communications, submissions under review at PNAS Nexus, Regulation & Governance, The International Journal of Press/Politics, and projects targeting PNAS and Political Analysis.
-My working papers have received support from competitive grants from LSE, OpenAI, and Google.
+These include a publication in Humanities and Social Sciences Communications, submissions under review at Government Information Quarterly, PNAS Nexus, Regulation & Governance, The International Journal of Press/Politics, and projects targeting PNAS.
+My research has received support from competitive grants from LSE, OpenAI, Google, and Social Science Research Council (USA).

 Job Market Paper

-First and corresponding author; under review at PNAS Nexus (the sibling journal of PNAS); IF = 3.8 Full text at arXiv
+First and corresponding author; under review at Government Information Quarterly; IF = 10.0, SSCI Q1

 Explicit labeling of online content produced by AI is a widely discussed policy for ensuring transparency and promoting public confidence.
-Yet little is known about the scope of AI labeling effects on public assessments of labeled content.
-We contribute new evidence on this question from a survey experiment using a high-quality nationally representative probability sample (sample size = 3,861).
-First, we demonstrate that explicit AI labeling of a news article about a proposed public policy reduces its perceived accuracy.
-Second, we test whether there are spillover effects in terms of policy interest, policy support, and general concerns about online misinformation.
-We find that AI labeling reduces interest in the policy, but neither influences support for the policy nor triggers general concerns about online misinformation.
-We further find that increasing the salience of AI use reduces the negative impact of AI labeling on perceived accuracy, while one-sided versus two-sided framing of the policy has no moderating effect.
-Overall, our findings suggest that the effects of algorithm aversion induced by AI labeling of online content are limited in scope, and that transparency policies may benefit from contextualizing AI use to mitigate unintended public skepticism.
+Yet little is known about the scope of AI labeling effects on public perception of policy communication.
+To examine the potential transparency–trust trade-off, I present evidence from a preregistered, nationally representative survey experiment (n = 3,861).
+I demonstrate that AI labeling of a news article about a proposed public policy reduces perceived accuracy and policy interest.
+However, its effects do not spill over to policy support or general misinformation concerns.
+Counterintuitively, increasing the salience of AI use reduces the negative impact of AI labeling on perceived accuracy, while one-sided versus two-sided framing has no moderating effect.
+Overall, my findings indicate that the adverse effect of AI labeling is limited in scope and empirically support its proper implementation.

 Publication